 In all these cases, whole households or families were baptized.
 This means more than just the spouse; the children too were included.
 If the text of Acts referred simply to the Philippian jailer and his wife, then we would read that “he and his wife were baptized,” but we do not.
 Thus his children must have been baptized as well.
 The same applies to the other cases of household baptism in Scripture.

 Granted, we do not know the exact age of the children; they may have been past the age of reason, rather than infants.
 Then again, they could have been babes in arms.
 More probably, there were both younger and older children.
-Certainly there were children younger than the age of reason in some of the households that were baptized, especially if one considers that society at this time had no reliable form of birth control.
+Certainly there were children younger than the age of reason in some of the households that were baptized.
 Furthermore, given the New Testament pattern of household baptism, if there were to be exceptions to this rule (such as infants), they would be explicit.

 Catholics From the First